In a pandemic-prone world, onshore partnerships can offer significantly greater value than offshore products

 Take China, for example.
 Amidst the COVID 19 pandemic, China’s GDP contracted nearly 7% in the first quarter of 2020 – its first year-over-year decline since quarterly GDP records were first published in 1992.
 Even worse, the country’s manufacturing PMI hit a record low of 35.7 mid-quarter.
 As a result, Chinese contract manufacturers are under unprecedented pressure to keep their factories open, and they do that by slashing bid prices in order to win business.

 It’s not pretty.
-We know because we see this all the time at Hammerton.
+We know because we see others experiencing this all the time at Hammerton.

 For example, we recently helped a customer who purchased several of the chandeliers shown below from an Asian manufacturer.
 The customer bought the fixtures for a large Las Vegas retail space at what they had believed was a ‘great price’.
 But within a few months of installation the LEDs began to burn out, two of the fixtures untwisted from their canopies, and one completely fell to the ground.